 Q. Is there a social media site that the BLDMD does use?
 A. Yes.
 We have recently created the Boone Lake Dam Management District Exeter RI Facebook Page that we use to disseminate useful information.
 Click HERE to follow.

-Q. Why does the BLDMD only communicate through email or snail mail and not on social media?
+Q. Why does the BLDMD mainly communicate through email or snail mail?
 A. The BLDMD Board must keep records of communications which is easiest to do via email and snail mail.
+For any important matters, emails and snail mail will be the only forms of communication used while simple questions may be answered over social media.

 Are there any questions that you have that aren't already listed above?
 If so, please contact us at email@example.com.